Chenxiao-Li/chenxiao.li.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Paper Title Number 4"
+title: "Application and Development of Computer Software Development Technology"
 collection: publications
-category: conferences
+category: publications
 permalink: /publication/2024-02-17-paper-title-number-4
 excerpt: 'This paper is about fixing template issue #693.'
 date: 2024-02-17